The Fire of Vincent Ferrer « Catholic Insight

 Saint Vincent Ferrer (+1419), whose commemoration is April 5th, was a fiery, intense, highly intelligent Dominican missionary, who travelled the length and breadth of Europe preaching to and converting untold thousands, counselling kings and potentates, and embroiled in the controversies of the day.

-When he was born, his mother experienced no pain, and foresaw that he would somehow do great things for God, and named him after the early martyr, Vincent the Deacon, whose sufferings during his own ordeal became the stuff of legend.
+When he was born, his mother experienced no pain, and foresaw that he would somehow do great things for God.
+He was named him after the early martyr, Vincent the Deacon, whose sufferings during his own ordeal became the stuff of legend.
 Vincent joined the Dominican Order as a young man, and was tempted to leave, but persevered by prayer and penance, knowing the path to which he had been led was God’s holy and perfect will.

 With a strong and resonant voice, Vincent became one of the greatest preachers of his day, gathering thousands, in open fields, up and down Spain, Italy and Europe, converting untold numbers.
-He was known for this clear style, directed to his hearers:
+He was known for this clear and to-the-point words, directed to his hearers:

 In sermons and talks, use simple language and a homely conversational style to explain each particular point.
 As far as you can, give plenty of examples; then, whoever has committed that particular sin will have his conscience pricked, as though you were preaching to him alone.